boblemaire/IoTaWatt/Docs/graphPlus.rst

 :Accrue:
-  This checkbox will appear on Wh traces and causes the Watt-hours to accrue to plot a running total.
+  This checkbox will appear on Wh traces and causes the Watt-hours to accrue in order to plot a running total.
 Wh are accrued in the sample graph to illustrate this feature.

 :Decimals: